creatnewsociety12/newcompanystructure/README.md

   In these enterprises, the employees are just the servants of the boss.
 When you are young, capable and valuable, the boss will greet you with a smile.
 However, when you are old, they will immediately and mercilessly drive you away, just like a dog who has been watching the door for more than ten years but can't move.

+  In many companies, employees dare not argue with the boss or the leader.
+In these companies, the boss is the biggest dictator.
+What he said cannot be refuted by anyone, or even have a little different view.
+When you disagree with your boss or a senior official in public, these leaders will scold you loudly or even threaten to dismiss you.
+Such a company will only drive away capable employees and leave behind incompetent employees who are flattering and sweet talking.
+The behaviors of the bosses and leaders of these companies not only hurt the employees with integrity and ability, but also damage the long-term development of their own companies.
+In such a company, every employee is afraid to innovate and express their own opinions or opinions, because they don't know whether their ideas are consistent with the company's boss.
+Such a company has no future.